 Scientific name: Lycorma delicatula White

 The spotted lanternfly is not known to occur in Minnesota.
-It was detected in Pennsylvania in September 2014 which is the only known occurrence in North America.
+It was detected in Pennsylvania in September 2014 and is continuing to spread throughout the Mid-Atlantic States.

 The spotted lanternfly deposits eggs from late September thru early December on both host plant surfaces and on non-host material such as bricks, stones, and dead plants.
 Eggs are laid in groups and are covered in a yellowish-brown waxy deposit.
 Nymphs hatch from the eggs in spring and early summer; the young nymphs begin sucking sap from plant stems and leaves.
 Nymphs and adults may feed on a variety of plants, although in late summer and fall adults focus their feeding on tree of heaven and grape species.
 Tree of heaven may be a particularly important host because the insects sequester toxins from the plant, making them less palatable to birds.
 Adults are poor fliers and the most likely way for spotted lanternfly to spread to new areas is by unintentional movement of materials infested with egg masses.

-Contact the Minnesota Department of Agriculture via Arrest the Pest if you suspect an infestation of spotted lanternfly in Minnesota.
+Contact the MDA via email at Arrest.the.Pest@state.mn.us if you suspect an infestation of spotted lanternfly in Minnesota.